 Rice (Oryza sativa L.) is grown in more than 100 countries across 160 million hectares of land, making up 11% of the world’s agricultural area.
 It produces over 700 million tons of rice which feeds over 50% of people worldwide (IRRI 2010).
 Rice is Asia’s main crop where 90% of the world's rice is grown and consumed (Sarker et al., 2013).

 Rice occupies more than three-fourth of the total cropped area and more than 90% of the total cereal area.
 In Bangladesh, Boro rice has gain popularity as a potential crop to reach the goal of rice self-sufficiency.
-Boro rice is recognized as the leading cereal crop in Bangladesh, crucial for farmers' livelihoods and national food supply (Hossain et al. 2024).The crop's cultivation is particularly vital in the North-West region, where it significantly contributes to agricultural development (Mainuddin et al. 2021).
-Research indicates that Boro rice varieties, such as Binadhan-24, exhibit high yield potential, with recorded yields reaching up to 7.03 tons per hectare (Hossain et al. 2024).The adaptability of Boro rice to different environments enhances its production stability, making it a reliable choice for farmers (Islam et al. 2024).
+Boro rice is recognized as the leading cereal crop in Bangladesh, crucial for farmers' livelihoods and national food supply (Hossain et al., 2024).The crop's cultivation is particularly vital in the North-West region, where it significantly contributes to agricultural development (Mainuddin et al., 2021).
+Research indicates that Boro rice varieties, such as Binadhan-24, exhibit high yield potential, with recorded yields reaching up to 7.03 tons per hectare (Hossain et al., 2024).The adaptability of Boro rice to different environments enhances its production stability, making it a reliable choice for farmers (Islam et al. 2024).
 While Boro rice is paramount for Bangladesh's agricultural landscape, challenges such as soil salinity and credit constraints can impact its cultivation efficiency and sustainability (PAUL et al. 2024) (Rabbany et al. 2021).
 Addressing these issues is crucial for maintaining the crop's significance in the future.
 Boro rice is produced during the period from November to April and gives a much better yield than the rice that is produced during the monsoon, namely aman, rice or the pre monsoon, aus rice.
 This could be as a result of the fact that Boro rice is grown mostly under irrigated conditions which favour water and nutrient control (BRRI, 2020).
 In the past three decades, the Bangladesh government has introduced a series of policies and programs to enhance rice production especially Boro rice, to meet the food security and reduce poverty in the rural areas.
 These policies have intended and emphasized on improvement in agricultural output which involves capital expenditure on irrigation facilities, subsidies on fertilizers and popularizing of high yielding rice varieties (Ahmed et.al., 2013).

-However, most of the farmers do not possess adequate knowledge about the methods and proper amount of balanced Fertilizers play an important role in increasing food production.
+However, most of the farmers do not possess adequate knowledge about the methods and proper amount of balanced fertilizers play an important role in increasing food production.
 Nowadays, fertilizer use is characterized by excessive N application, moderate P use, and neglecting K and micro-nutrients consequently, thus nutrient imbalance occurs in crop plants.
 Microorganisms can be harmful to human health if consumed in higher quantities (Carmichael, 2001).

 Knowledge and proper attitude of the farmers in fertilizer application are important factors for increased agricultural production. fertilization.
 Attitudes are influenced by the past usage of fertilizer and perceived benefits or risks of fertilizer use and perceived credibility of information provided by extension agents and other sources (Meijer et al., 2015).
 Analysis of different factors can help improve the ability of an individual to do his or her job better.